migi-t/MySQL_SSE/README.md

 python3 mysql_sse.py
 ```
 5. The program will ask for your MySQL credentials in order to connect to the database
-6. On the first run, enter command <CT> in the UI to create the MySQL tables
+6. On the first run, enter command "CT" in the UI to create the MySQL tables
-7. Use <IF> to input files
+7. Use "IF" to input files
-8. Use <S> to search for certain keywords
+8. Use "S" to search for certain keywords